dysphie/nmrih-multilingual-objectives/README.md

 ### Important note

-If this is your first time trying to install this I'd urge you to check out [Map Translator](https://github.com/dysphie/nmrih-map-translator).
+If this is your first time trying to install this I'd urge you to use my other plugin [Map Translator](https://github.com/dysphie/nmrih-map-translator) instead.
 It provides support for a wider variety of messages and can auto-generate translation files for you.

 ### Description